Les Houches lecture notes on moduli spaces of Riemann surfaces: Introduction

-We would like to thank the Les Houches School for providing an extraordinary environment.
-We are also grateful to the participants for their enthusiasm, questions, comments, and the fun.
-Thanks to Sara Perletti for providing us with the base manuscript for these notes.
-Finally, we would like to thank Gaëtan Borot, Bertrand Eynard, Reinier Kramer, Rahul Pandharipande, Adrien Sauvaget, Sergey Shadrin, and Dimitri Zvonkine for educating us about moduli spaces over the past years. \addtocontents{toc}{ }
+We would like to thank the Les Houches School for providing an extraordinary environment to work and learn.
+We are also grateful to the participants for their enthusiasm, insightful questions, valuable comments, and the enjoyable atmosphere.

+We are deeply indebted to Gaëtan Borot, Bertrand Eynard, Reinier Kramer, Rahul Pandharipande, Adrien Sauvaget, Sergey Shadrin, and Dimitri Zvonkine for sharing their insights on moduli spaces over the years.
+Special thanks go to Sara Perletti for providing the base manuscript for these notes.
+We also thank Simon Sieroka for carefully reading an early draft and for his help in spotting several typos, and the referees for their constructive comments, which helped improve the final manuscript.